-Which chemicals in cannabis treat disease?
+Which compounds in cannabis treat disease?

-Marijuana contains a host of important chemicals known as cannabinoids.
+Marijuana contains a host of important compounds known as cannabinoids.
 These substances mimic similar cannabinoids produced by the human body, and they influence a wide range of mental and physical processes, including appetite, pain sensitivity, and mood.
 The most critical chemicals found in cannabis are THC and CBD.

 THC.
 THC, or tetrahydrocannabinol, is the cannabinoid that gets marijuana users high.
 The more THC a sample of cannabis contains, the more intoxicating it is likely to be for the people who smoke it.
 This is the chemical most sought after by recreational users, but it also serves many medical purposes.

 CBD.
-CBD, by comparison, is non-intoxicating, but also has a wide range of medicinal uses.
+CBD, by comparison, is non-intoxicating but also has a wide range of medicinal uses.
 Formally known as cannabidiol, CBD is used primarily to treat children with intractable seizure disorders, but it can also help with multiple sclerosis, cancer, and other conditions.
-This cannabinoid is especially popular in deep red states, where it can be used as medicine without causing the high that motivates many conservatives to oppose marijuana reform.
+This cannabinoid is especially popular in deep-red states, where it can be used as medicine without causing the high that motivates many conservatives to oppose marijuana reform.

 Marijuana can be used to treat the chronic pain and inflammation associated with rheumatoid arthritis, osteoarthritis, and psoriatic arthritis, as well as other conditions involving arthritic joints.

 Cachexia is a form of chronic wasting caused by cancer, its treatments, and a number of other medical problems.
 Cannabis can effectively boost appetite, allowing patients with this condition to reach and maintain a healthy weight.